Manu098vm/SysBot.NET.OLD/README.md

 ![License](https://img.shields.io/badge/License-AGPLv3-blue.svg)

 ## Disclaimer

-This fork is intended for my personal use.
-You're free to use this fork, but please be aware I'm not willing to add specific features that don't fit my needs.
+This fork is **deprecated** and no longer maintained.

+**No support will be provided.**

+Please use the new fork instead: [https://github.com/Manu098vm/ManuBot.NET](https://github.com/Manu098vm/ManuBot.NET)

 ## Support Discords: